nochinator/launch-out-of-blue/README.md

 ## Installing
 Note that this app can not be "installed" at least not in the traditional sense.
 I don't have a distribution package (feel free to make one).

-1. Download the entire repository.
+1. Download the home.py file.
+2. install python if it is not already installed (tested with 3.11, but others should work)
+3. use `pip install PyQt5 pynput` to install dependancies.
-2. make the command `(source PATH/TO/FOLDER/bin/activate && python PATH/TO/FOLDER/home.py) &` run on start-up/sign-in or similar, replacing `PATH/TO/FOLDER` with the path to the folder containing the files.
+4. make the command `python PATH/TO/FILE/home.py &` run on start-up/sign-in or similar, replacing `PATH/TO/FILE` with the path to the file.
-3. enjoy
+5. enjoy

 ## Notes